Page 8: Historical Events In July - 16

 1992 On July - 16 "Gorgeous" George, [Arena], wrestler, dies at 84

-1994 On July - 16 m Vink, surgeon (1st Dutch kidney transplant), dies at 78
+1994 On this day in history m Vink, surgeon (1st Dutch kidney transplant), dies at 78

-1995 On this day in history charles Bruck, Hungarian/French/US conductor (Dutch Opera), dies at 83
+1995 Charles Bruck, Hungarian/French/US conductor (Dutch Opera), dies at 83 on this day in history.

-2005 Harry Potter and the Half-Blood Prince, the sixth book of the Harry Potter saga by the British writer J. K. Rowling, is released on July - 16.
+2005 On this day in history harry Potter and the Half-Blood Prince, the sixth book of the Harry Potter saga by the British writer J. K. Rowling, is released.

-2007 Britain expels four Russian diplomats in response to a refusal by the Russians to extradite Andrei Lugovoi, suspected to be behind the murder of former KGB spy Alexander Litvinenko in London on this day in history.
+2007 On July - 16 britain expels four Russian diplomats in response to a refusal by the Russians to extradite Andrei Lugovoi, suspected to be behind the murder of former KGB spy Alexander Litvinenko in London.

 2013 On this day in history 27 children are killed and 25 are hospitalized after eating lunch contaminated with insecticide in India

-2014 Israel intensify strikes on Gaza on this day in history.
+2014 Israel intensify strikes on Gaza on July - 16.

 2017 On this day in history bBC announces first ever female Doctor Who will be played by Jodie Whittaker

-2018 On July - 16 uS President Donald Trump appears to accept the word of Russian President Vladimir Putin over US intelligence services about Russian meddling in the 2016 US election, in an interview after the two leader's Helsinki Summit
+2018 On this day in history uS President Donald Trump appears to accept the word of Russian President Vladimir Putin over US intelligence services about Russian meddling in the 2016 US election, in an interview after the two leader's Helsinki Summit

-2018 12 new moons discovered orbiting Jupiter bringing planet's moon total to 79, by scientists at Carnegie Institution for Science on this day in history.
+2018 On this day in history 12 new moons discovered orbiting Jupiter bringing planet's moon total to 79, by scientists at Carnegie Institution for Science

-2018 Historic cemetery (1878-1911) announced discovered near Houston, Texas, containing 95 remains though to be African Americans forced into labour on this day in history.
+2018 On July - 16 historic cemetery (1878-1911) announced discovered near Houston, Texas, containing 95 remains though to be African Americans forced into labour

-2019 The European Parliament elects Ursula von der Leyen as the new President of the European Commission.
+2019 On this day in history the European Parliament elects Ursula von der Leyen as the new President of the European Commission.
 Succeeding Jean-Claude Juncker, she will be sworn in on December 1, 2019.
-She is the first female to be elected to this office in EU history on July - 16.
+She is the first female to be elected to this office in EU history.

-2023 Taylor Swift ’s re-recorded "Speak Now" album debuts at No. 1 on Billboard 200, her 12th No. 1 album, surpassing Barbra Streisand's record for #1 albums by a female artist [1] on July - 16.
+2023 On July - 16 taylor Swift ’s re-recorded "Speak Now" album debuts at No. 1 on Billboard 200, her 12th No. 1 album, surpassing Barbra Streisand's record for #1 albums by a female artist [1]

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | Next Page »